 Moroccan souks began as small gatherings outside city areas where merchants would come to sell their goods.
 In smaller towns, the souk might still be a weekly event but in cities like Marrakech and Fez, souks are now a major tourist draw, covering huge areas and selling everything from slippers to carpets, pottery, beauty products and more.
 Read on for our pick of some of the best souks and markets to visit in Morocco.

 The most famous Moroccan markets and souks: Marrakech

 Starting with the big one.
-Many travellers will be staying in, or at least passing through, Marrakech, and as it’s the capital city, it has a host of excellent souks to explore.
+Many travellers will be staying in, or at least passing through, Marrakech which has a host of excellent souks to explore.
 Packed the rafters with goods and people, they might feel a bit overwhelming at first, but if you dive in and let the atmosphere, sights, smells, and sounds, wash over you you’ll be transported to another world.
 There are many different souks in Marrakech all in the same area and they are roughly divided by what they sell, although to a first-time visitor they might all seem to blend into one.

 Thinking of visiting Morocco?
 We can help!
 Try our new tailor-made trip service and enjoy a fully personalised trip, planned just for you.

 Souk Semmarine is a covered alley that sells pottery, fabrics, and textiles, while traditional Moroccan slippers (babouches), can be found at Souk Smata.
 This leads off onto Souks el Kebir and Cherratin, where you can buy lovely leather goods, such as bags or purses.
 For wood or metal items, there are specialist carpenters’ and blacksmiths’ souks – Souk Chouari and Souk Haddadine – and it's always fun to go to Souk Kimakhine, where you can see traditional Moroccan musical instruments for sale.